steveclifton/ArcheryOSA-v.3/api-documentation/GET_eventresults.md

 - **data** — Array - container for the return data:
     - 'event' - Object of the events details
 	- 'results' - Array of Arrays/Objects keyed by bowtypes and divisions
+	- 'competitions' - Object of Competition names, key'd by their competitionid

 ***
 ## Notes